Microsoft Defender vs Third-Party Antivirus: Which is Better?

 Which One Should You Choose?

-Microsoft Defender is a solid choice if you need basic protection with minimal system impact.
-However, a third-party antivirus is recommended if you require advanced security features, such as identity theft protection, phishing defense, or AI-driven malware detection which a third party may be able to provide.
-You just have to chose the right one for your needs.
+Microsoft Defender is a solid choice if you need essential protection with minimal system impact.
+However, a third-party antivirus is recommended if you require advanced security features, such as identity theft protection, phishing defense, or AI-driven malware detection, which a third party may be able to provide.
+You have to choose the right one for your needs.

 Optimize Your Windows PC Security with Fortect